Leonidus1995/farmer-prices-forecasting/Readme.md

 Rule 3: If more than 50% of the non-missing values in a series are 0, all missing values in that series are set to 0.

-At this point, the remaining challenge was to address the large gaps of missing values in the dataset, which required more advanced imputation strategies.
+After imputing smaller gaps and easier filling, the remaining challenge was to address the large gaps of missing values in the dataset, which required more advanced imputation strategies.
 Since the data was structured as a multi-panel time series, one possible approach would be to apply time series models to impute missing values within each individual series.
 However, there are several limitations to this option:

 1. **Short length of series:**  Each time series contains only 21 time points, which is quite limited for reliable time series modeling.